Not-Yug-Sharma/Notes-Obsidian/README.md

 # Files will look weird while viewing directly through GitHub.
-This is because all Obsidian files are Markdown files
+This is because though both accept .md files GitHub and Obsidian defer on some aspects.

 # Not my official Git account.
 # Who Am I?